IBakedModel is the result of calling

 ItemOverrideList to use for this model.
 This is only used if this model is being rendered as an item.

-Unless you know what you’re doing and are OK with using deprecated features, just
+Unless you know what you’re doing, just

 return false from this and continue on.